Top 15 Best Freshwater Fishes That Are Always Popular

 A freshwater discus fish

 Apart from size, there are plenty of reasons why Discus should be kept only by experienced aquarists.
-You can feed them with a variety of food, but the best diet is the beef heart and blood worms with flakes as they provide vitamins and minerals.
+You can feed them a variety of food, but the best diet is beef heart and blood worms with flakes, as they provide vitamins and minerals.

-It is advised to keep Discus in a group of 5, but if you want, you can keep it with other species.
-But make sure that the water conditions are favorable to them and they don’t have an aggressive temperament.
+It is advised to keep Discus in a group of 5, but you can keep it with other species if you want.
+Make sure that the water conditions are favorable to them and that they don’t have an aggressive temperament.

 13. Angelfish